Micro-structured black titania surfaces

 Challenge

 Meanwhile, lasers are frequently used for processing glasses, for example, to make markings, change the wettability of materials, create self-cleaning surfaces or make optical adjustments such as anti-reflective coatings or waveguides.
 Specifically, laser-induced periodic surface structuring on glasses using femtosecond (fs) lasers is part of the state of the art in this context.
 To date only ordered mound-like structures of rutile crystalline phases could be generated on glasses using longer nanosecond (ns) laser pulses.
 However, this requires specially titanium oxide (TiO2)-coated surfaces.
-Additionally, for this processing an inert gas atmosphere and comparatively high laser intensity is necessary.
+Additionally, for this processing an inert gas atmosphere and comparatively high laser intensity are necessary.

 Our solution